 - 1. The pharmacist can query the TrOOP Facilitation contractor on all known coverage for the beneficiary using an E1 Request Transaction and receive an E1 Response Transaction from the TrOOP Facilitator. - 2.
 The pharmacy submits the claim to the Part D plan as the primary payer. - 3.
 The Part D plan responds with a response file that includes the paid claim amount and displays Retiree GHP coverage as secondary. - 4.
-Since the Part D plan is not providing full coverage, the pharmacy then sends a secondary claim transaction to the secondary insurer (the Retiree GHP) and flags the transaction for the TrOOP Facilitation contractor. - 5.
-The Retiree GHP returns a response transaction to the pharmacy that indicates the amount paid. - 6.
-Following completion of the previous steps, the TrOOP Facilitator generates a reporting transaction from the responses sent to the pharmacy and sends the transaction to the Part D plan informing the plan of the amount paid by the Retiree GHP for TrOOP calculation.
+Since the Part D plan is not providing full coverage, the pharmacy then sends a secondary claim transaction to the secondary insurer (PBM for the Retiree GHP coverage in the network) and flags the transaction for the TrOOP Facilitation contractor. - 5.
+The PBM for the Retiree GHP returns a response transaction to the pharmacy that indicates the amount paid. - 6.
+Following completion of the previous steps, the TrOOP Facilitator generates a reporting transaction from the responses sent to the pharmacy and sends the transaction to the Part D plan informing the plan of the amount paid by the PBM for the Retiree GHP coverage for TrOOP calculation.